 After cleaning, let both components dry completely in a shaded, well-ventilated spot.

-Ensure Complete Dryness
+Why Complete Dryness Matters

 - Choose a clean, flat area: This prevents contamination from dirt and debris.